s0faking/plugin.audio.radiothek/README.md

 ORF Radiothek KODI Addon
 =======
-This is a Kodi Addon to provide acces to the ORF Radiothek (Austrian public service broadcaster)
+This is a Kodi Addon to provides access to the ORF Radiothek (Austrian public service broadcaster) Streaming Portal (Live Radio, Podcasts, Archive, ...)

 Supported platforms